flutter/flutter-github-scripts.dart/README.md

   *  Pass `closed` to cluster on closed items; otherwise cluster open issues or prs.
      If you pass `closed`, you must also pass the ISO dates beginning and ending the period you're interested in.

-  *  Pass `merged` to cluster on closed items; otherwise cluster open issues or prs.
+  *  Pass `merged` to cluster on merged items; otherwise cluster open issues or prs.
      If you pass `merged`, you must also pass the ISO dates beginning and ending the period you're interested in.

   *  Pass `alphabetize` to sort clusters alphabetically instead of largest-to-smallest.